U.S. Route 18 in Iowa: History

-By 1927, a significant portion of the route was paved, while the remainder was gravelled.
+By 1927, a significant portion of the route was paved, while the remainder was graveled.
 All of O'Brien County and 80 mi between Algona and Charles City were paved.
 In seven years, the gap between O'Brien County and Algona was finished which created 160 mi of continuous pavement.
 During those same seven years, the route from West Union to the Mississippi River and all of Primary Road No. 59, which included the 7 mi overlap of US 18 near New Hampton were paved.
 Primary Road No. 59 is now known as US 63.
-By the start of World War II, the only remaining section of US 18 that wasn't paved was an 11 mi section west of Rock Valley in Sioux County.
-That last section would not be completed for another ten years.
+By the start of World War II, the only remaining section of US 18 that was not paved was an 11 mi section west of Rock Valley in Sioux County.
+That last section would not be completed for another 10 years.

 Prior to 1932, the only way vehicles traveling US 18 could cross the Mississippi River was by ferry.
 That changed in when identical suspension bridges were built to cross the river between Marquette and Prairie du Chien, Wisconsin.
-Built in 1931–1932, each bridge was 450 ft long and crossed a main channel of the river and were divided by a 2000 ft island causeway.
+Built in 1931–1932, each bridge was 450 ft long, crossed a main channel of the river, and were divided by a 2000 ft island causeway.
 The first car to cross the bridges did so on March 7, 1932.
 Users of the bridge had to pay a toll until July 15, 1954.
-The bridges remained in use for another twenty years, when they were replaced by the Marquette–Joliet Bridge.
-In 1988–89, a bypass was built around McGregor so US 18 could connect directly to the Marquette–Joliet Bridge.
+The bridges remained in use for another 20 years, when they were replaced by the Marquette–Joliet Bridge.
+In 1988–1989, a bypass was built around McGregor so US 18 could connect directly to the Marquette–Joliet Bridge.
 A short road had previously provided access to and from the bridge.
 The old alignment of the route became US 18 Bus.

-Over the late-1990s, construction began on the Avenue of the Saints corridor near Mason City.
+Over the late 1990s, construction began on the Avenue of the Saints corridor near Mason City.
 A new controlled-access facility was built south of the city east to Rudd.
 On December 5, 1999, this section of freeway opened and US 18 was realigned onto the new road.
-The old alignment became Iowa Highway 122.
+The old alignment became Iowa 122.
 By the end of the next year, the four-lane expressway was extended to Charles City.
 By 2003, an expressway carrying US 63 was built around New Hampton.
-US 18 was rerouted onto the expressway and the western end of Iowa 24 was moved to the US 63 / US 18 interchange.
+US 18 was rerouted onto the expressway and the western end of Iowa 24 was moved to the US 63/US 18 interchange.